fulpstation/fulpstation/fulp_modules/readme.md

 ## Readme & TG edits

-Any Pull Request that touches a TG file, or uses TG sprites/sounds, MUST include a readme.MD page in it's folder to explain such.
+Any Pull Request that touches a TG file, or uses TG sprites/sounds, MUST include a readme.MD page in its folder to explain such.
 Additionally, edits to TG files MUST be documented in tg_edits.md - This is because it is the primary file Contributors will look at to ensure all Fulp code persists through TGUs.

 ![image](https://i.imgur.com/4p3iTRx.jpg)